 The Company has both real estate leases and equipment leases.
 The main types of equipment leases include forklifts, trailers, printers and copiers, railcars, and trucks.
-All leases are categorized as operating leases.
+Leases are categorized as both operating leases and finance leases.
 As a result of electing the practical expedient within ASU 2016-02, variable lease payments are combined and recognized on the balance sheet in the event that those charges and any related increases are explicitly stated in the lease.
 Such payments include common area maintenance charges, property taxes, and insurance charges and are recorded in the ROU asset and corresponding liability when the payments are stated in the lease with (a) fixed or in-substance fixed amounts, or (b) a variable payment based on an index or rate.
-Due to the acquisitive nature of the Company and the potential for synergies upon integration of acquired entities, the Company determined that the reasonably certain criterion could not be met for any renewal periods beginning two years beyond the implementation date, which is January 1, 2019.
-In addition, the Company has historically not been exercising purchase options with equipment with a new lease.
+Due to the acquisitive nature of the Company and the potential for synergies upon integration of acquired entities, the Company determined that the reasonably certain criterion could not be met for any renewal periods beginning two years from December 31, 2020.
+In addition, the Company has historically not been exercising purchase options with equipment leases as it does not make economic sense to buy the equipment.
+Instead, the Company has historically replaced the equipment with a new lease.
 Therefore, the Company determined that the reasonably certain criterion could not be met as it relates to purchase options.
 The Company has no residual value guarantees in lease transactions.

 The Company did not identify any embedded leases.
 As indicated above, the Company elected the practical expedient to combine lease and non-lease components and recognizes the combined amount on the consolidated balance sheet.
 Management determined that since the Company has a centralized treasury function, the parent company would either fund or guarantee a subsidiary's loan for borrowing over a similar term.
 As such, the Company's management determined it is appropriate to utilize a corporate based borrowing rate for all locations.
 The Company developed four tranches of leases based on lease terms and these tranches reflect the composition of the current lease portfolio.
 The Company's borrowing history shows that interest rates of a term loan or a line of credit depend on the duration of the loan rather than the nature of the assets purchased by those funds.
 Based on this understanding, the Company elected to use a portfolio approach to discount rates, applying corporate rates to the tranches of leases based on lease terms.
-Based on the Company's risk rating, the company applied the following discount rates upon implementation: (1) 1-2 years, 3.45% (2) 3-4 years, 4.04% (3) 5-9 years, 4.38% and (4) 10+ years, 5.10%.
+Based on the Company's risk rating, the company applied the following discount rates for new leases entered into during 2020: (1) 1-2 years, 3.45% (2) 3-4 years, 4.04% (3) 5-9 years, 4.38% and (4) 10+ years, 5.10%.